 Last week I had a great conversation with Thomas Lutz, from TalTech – the creator of Software Wedge.
-Over a decade ago I talked with him and one specific thing he said to me made a huge impression on me – so much so that I felt I wanted to talk to him more about it.
-What he said was to the effect “I know what I am good at and what I’m not good at – hiring someone else to market my software was the best business decision I could have ever made.”
+Over a decade ago I talked with him and one specific thing he said made a huge impression on me – so much so that I felt I wanted to talk to him more about it.
+What he said was to the effect, “I know what I am good at and what I’m not good at – hiring someone else to market my software was the best business decision I could have ever made.”
 He didn’t mention at the time that his marketing wizard was his wife, but that didn’t make the point any less poignant.

 We specifically talked about how one markets a technology company as this is the stage that Telaeris is entering.
 He had a number of very useful thoughts on Marketing.
 His big suggestion should be obvious, but is illuminating none the less: